Finishing Line Press announces the publication of

-I am delighted to announce that my chapbook The Need for a Bridge will be published in 2019.
-It consists of 20 poems
+I am delighted to announce the publication of my chapbook The Need for a Bridge.
+The 20 poems were

 going up and impeding traffic since 1918!
 We all have our stories about our frustration with the old bridge, and this

 book has formalized some of mine.
 It has been a meaningful endeavor to research these poems, present them at readings,